jschaedl/Iban/README.md

 # Iban

+*Important: This library is derecated.
+Please use https://github.com/jschaedl/iban-validation instead.*

 A small library for validating and generating International Bankaccount Numbers (IBAN).
 It is build for PHP 5.3+.

 [![Build Status](https://travis-ci.org/jschaedl/Iban.png)](https://travis-ci.org/jschaedl/Iban)